Battle of Ibiza (1109)

-The Battle of Ibiza (Slaget ved Ibiza), also known as The Raid on Ibiza, was a part of a military campaign against the Muslims of the Balearic Islands.
+The Battle of Ibiza (Slaget ved Ibiza), also known as the Raid on Ibiza, was a part of a military campaign against the Muslims of the Balearic Islands.
 Islamic scholars have referred to the Norwegian raids in the region as part of a larger history of Islamic Spain.
 After winning a battle at the island of Formentera, Sigurd would go on to attack the islands of Ibiza, which is only separated from Formentera by a narrow channel.

 Battle

-The battle was a raid by the crusader army from Norway against the pirates of Ibiza.
-The battle is described in the sagas as Sigurd the Crusader's seventh victory against the "heathens" (i.e. Muslims).
+The battle was a raid by the Crusader army from Norway against the pirates of Ibiza.
+The battle is described in the sagas as Sigurd the Crusader's seventh victory against the "heathens" (Muslims).
 A description of the battle was given by the skald Halldorr Skvaldri.